College Park Medical Malpractice Lawyer

 - During discovery, evidence is shared by both parties.
 Medical records, expert reports, and depositions—in which physicians and witnesses testify under oath—all fall under this category.

 - In most circumstances, negotiations are held.
 Before a trial, insurance companies frequently attempt to settle; nevertheless, the sum must be reasonable and comprehensive.
+Most medical malpractice cases resolve through out-of-court settlements rather than going to trial.

 - The matter goes to trial if no agreement is reached.
 After hearing the facts and hearing testimony from experts, a jury determines whether the hospital or doctor should face consequences.
+Trial preparation is crucial in maximizing case value and ensuring readiness for litigation.

 Victims of medical malpractice can seek economic damages for additional medical care costs and lost wages.
 Patients harmed by medical malpractice can seek compensation for additional medical care costs and lost wages.
 In complex cases, recoverable damages can include both economic and non-economic damages for pain and suffering.